Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 From 200-150ms to 3-1 msec.
 Measured using val time = measureTimeMillis { ...code to measure... }

 TODO:
+    - City picking:
+        - Replace Result with sealed class just like in Forecast request
         - Save city names(tokens) to data base and load them when no inet
         - When no inet, one needs to show all the saved cities, but not a filtered ones.
     - Turn toolbar message yellow for cities responses
     - Replace LiveDatas with UIStates
     - !
 Create custom widget in Jetpack Compose, since it interviewers ask this technology
-    - !
-Extract DI network module from current one
     - When loaded remotely and no forecast in DB, an error is shown during this time.
         - Work out a case, when city not defined for first app running
     - Add a ? picture for a case when a weather type image is not defined